NetSupport Connectivity Server Configuration Utility - General tab

 Comms.
 Management Packet Interval

-CMPI (secs:): When configured for NetSupport Connectivity Server connections, the Student machine confirms its availability by periodically polling the NetSupport Connectivity Server.
-By default, a network packet is sent every 60 seconds, but you can change this if required.
+CMPI (secs): When configured for NetSupport Connectivity Server connections, the Student machine confirms its availability by periodically polling the NetSupport Connectivity Server.
+By default, it sends a network packet every 60 seconds, but you can change this if required.

 Event Log Files

-NetSupport Connectivity Server activity during an active session is recorded in a text file, default GW001.LOG.
-This can be useful for checking which Students and Tutors have connected through the NetSupport Connectivity Server.
+NetSupport Connectivity Server activity during an active session is recorded in a text file with a default name of GWxxx.log.
+Log files can be useful for checking which Student devices and Tutor/Tech Consoles have connected to the NetSupport Connectivity Server.

-Location: By default, the log file is stored in: C:\\Program Files\Common Files\NSL\Connectivity Server\GW001.log.
+Location: By default, the GWxxx.log files are stored in the C:\Program Files (x86)\Common Files\NSL\Connectivity Server\ folder.
 Select Browse to specify an alternative path.

 Automatic recovery if service stops abnormally

-By default, the Gateway service will automatically recover if there is an abnormal shutdown.
+By default, the Gateway service automatically recovers after an abnormal shutdown.

 See also: